Lac-Mégantic, Quebec: Lac-Mégantic derailment

 At approximately 01:15 EDT, on July 6, 2013, an unattended 73-car freight train carrying crude oil ran away and derailed near the downtown area of Lac-Mégantic, causing multiple tank cars to catch fire and explode.
 Forty-seven people were killed or presumed killed in the explosion and ensuing blaze, making the derailment Canada's deadliest rail disaster since the St-Hilaire train disaster in 1864.
 More than 30 buildings in the town's centre were destroyed, including the town's library and archives.
 The police launched a criminal investigation, charging the Montreal, Maine and Atlantic Railway and three workers with criminal negligence.
-Of the 39 downtown buildings still standing as of December 2014, thirty-six are to be demolished due to petroleum contamination of the underlying grounds.
+Of the 39 downtown buildings still standing in December 2014, thirty-six were scheduled to be demolished due to petroleum contamination of the underlying grounds.

 Geography

 Lac-Mégantic is located at the eastern part of the Estrie administrative region, in the Regional County Municipality of Le Granit, approximately 35 km from the United States border.
 The Chaudière River has its source in Lake Megantic and empties into the St. Lawrence River, some 175 km further north, near Lévis (within the former city of Saint-Romuald).
 The Town of Lac-Mégantic is located 50 km from Mont Mégantic.